The E-Types: History

 In 1967, the E-Types released their third single "Put the Clock Back on the Wall", a regionally favorite song which received national airplay.
 Penned by songwriters Alan Gordon and Gary Bonner (best known for writing "Happy Together" by the Turtles"), "Put the Clock Back on the Wall" is described by critic Beverly Paterson as a psychedelic pop classic "bristled with tight orchestration, circled by the E-Types' signature pitch of right on choruses".
 The song is well-documented on compilation albums, including Off the Wall, Nuggets, Volume 4, and the 1998 expanded version of Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968.
-Another single, "Big City", was distributed on Uptown Records later in the year, but Sheppards' recurrent illness and mismanagement of the band lead to line-up changes in 1968.
-Sheppard and Monigold left the E-Types and were replaced by Terry Shehorn on Larry Hosford respectively.
+Another single, "Big City", was distributed on Uptown Records later in the year, but Sheppards' recurrent illness and mismanagement of the band led to line-up changes in 1968.
+Sheppard and Monigold left the E-Types and were replaced by Terry Shehorn and Larry Hosford respectively.
 Under the recording alias Charolette Wood, the group released "Friendly Indians" before disbanding at the end of 1968.

-In 1995, Sundazed Records released Introducing...The E-Types, an album which contains released material, demos, and live performances.
+In 1995, Sundazed Music released Introducing...The E-Types, an album which contains released material, demos, and live performances.
 Bob Wence, Monigold, and Shaffer arranged a reunion tour in 1998, and released the studio album Chase the Moon later in the year.